aesara-devs/aesara/doc/extending/jax_op.rst

     Mooooo
     Woof
-    Animal has not been registerd
+    Animal has not been registered

 This is what allows the JAX Linker to determine which the correct